duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 domain: :all, expire_after: 60.minutes
 ~~~

+This works fine for top level domains and subdomains for them.

+For example if you have `domain: :all` and you sign in at `asd.dev`, than you
+will be signed in also on `asd.asd.dev` and `asd.asd.asd.dev` and so on...
+Cookie will be with domain `.asd.dev` for all those sites.

-you need to know that some domains like `herokuapp.com` belongs to [Public
+You need to know that some domains like `herokuapp.com` belongs to [Public
 Suffix List](https://devcenter.heroku.com/articles/cookies-and-herokuapp-com) so
-browser will prevent setting cookie for them (because someone can use
+browser will prevent setting `domain: :all` cookie for them (because someone can
-attacker.herokuapp.com to read cookies from myapp.herokuapp.com).
+use attacker.herokuapp.com to read cookies from myapp.herokuapp.com).

+Note you can not login at `in.rs` (PSL and browser will prevent cookie).

+Rails cookie store knows for public suffix list, so for `trk.in.rs` it will use
+`.trk.in.rs` and all others like `asd.in.dev` it will use `.in.dev`.

+You can login at `trk.in.rs` but it wont be shared to `asd.in.rs`.
+Cookie will
+be with domain `.trk.in.rs`, so you will be signed in also on `1.trk.in.rs`
+`2.1.trk.in.rs` ...

 Cookie are send on each request.
 Cookies usually does not expire, but you can
 set `expire_after: 60.minutes`.
 They are send again when you refresh close &